History of Iraq: Bronze Age

+It is from the period of Hammurabi that southern Iraq came to be known as Babylonia, while the north had already coalesced into Assyria hundreds of years before.
+However, his empire was short-lived, and rapidly collapsed after his death, with both Assyria and southern Iraq, in the form of the Sealand Dynasty, falling back into native Akkadian hands.
+After this, another foreign people, the language-isolate-speaking Kassites, seized control of Babylonia.
+Iraq was from this point divided into three polities: Assyria in the north, Kassite Babylonia in the south-central region, and the Sealand Dynasty in the far south.
+The Sealand Dynasty was finally conquered by Kassite Babylonia circa 1380 BC.
+The origin of the Kassites is uncertain.

+The Middle Assyrian Empire (1365–1020 BC) saw Assyria rise to be the most powerful nation in the known world.
+Beginning with the campaigns of Ashur-uballit I, Assyria destroyed the rival Hurrian-Mitanni Empire, annexed huge swathes of the Hittite Empire for itself, annexed northern Babylonia from the Kassites, forced the Egyptian Empire from the region, and defeated the Elamites, Phrygians, Canaanites, Phoenicians, Cilicians, Gutians, Dilmunites, and Arameans.
+At its height, the Middle Assyrian Empire stretched from The Caucasus to Dilmun (modern Bahrain), and from the Mediterranean coasts of Phoenicia to the Zagros Mountains of Iran.
+In 1235 BC, Tukulti-Ninurta I of Assyria took the throne of Babylon.

+During the Bronze Age collapse (1200–900 BC), Babylonia was in a state of chaos, dominated for long periods by Assyria and Elam.
+The Kassites were driven from power by Assyria and Elam, allowing native south Mesopotamian kings to rule Babylonia for the first time, although often subject to Assyrian or Elamite rulers.
+However, these Akkadian kings were unable to prevent new waves of West Semitic migrants from entering southern Iraq, and during the 11th century BC, Arameans and Suteans entered Babylonia from The Levant, followed in the late 10th to early 9th century BC by the Chaldeans.
+However, the Chaldeans were absorbed and assimilated into the indigenous population of Babylonia.

 Assyria was an Akkadian (East Semitic) kingdom in Upper Mesopotamia, that came to rule regional empires a number of times through history.
 It was named for its original capital, the ancient city of Assur (Akkadian Aššūrāyu).

 Of the early history of the kingdom of Assyria, little is positively known.
 In the Assyrian King List, the earliest king recorded was Tudiya.
-He was a contemporary of Ibrium of Ebla who appears to have lived in the late 25th or early 24th century BC, according to the king list.
-The foundation of the first true urbanised Assyrian monarchy was traditionally ascribed to Ushpia a contemporary of Ishbi-Erra of Isin and Naplanum of Larsa. c.
+He was a contemporary of Ibrium of Ebla, who appears to have lived in the late 25th or early 24th century BC, according to the king list.
+The foundation of the first true urbanised Assyrian monarchy was traditionally ascribed to Ushpia, a contemporary of Ishbi-Erra of Isin and Naplanum of Larsa. c.
 2030 BC.

 Assyria had a period of empire from the 19th to 18th centuries BC.
-From the 14th to 11th centuries BC Assyria once more became a major power with the rise of the Middle Assyrian Empire.
+From the 14th to 11th centuries BC, Assyria once more became a major power with the rise of the Middle Assyrian Empire.